-The new government's economic strategy, set out by the Chancellor in July's Summer Budget, remains committed to rebalancing the economy through a programme of austerity.
+The new government's economic strategy, set out by the Chancellor in July's Summer Budget and the Comprehensive Spending Review in November 2015, remains committed to rebalancing the economy through a programme of austerity.
 The cyclically-adjusted budget deficit was halved during the last Parliament and the Chancellor has confirmed that deficit reduction will continue at a similar rate of around 1.1% of GDP per year.
 The latest forecast from the OBR expects the deficit to be replaced with a small surplus by 2019-20.